 Defensively.

-Among 105 players who faced 600 DFGAs against, he was 14th in DFG differential.-
+- Among 105 players who faced 600 DFGAs against, he was 14th in DFG differential.

-1st in deflections per game in the whole NBA.- T2nd in DEF loose balls recovered per game.
+- T2nd in DEF loose balls recovered per game.

 - 7th in contesting 3PTAs.